The Poison Belt: Plot summary

 Challenger sends telegrams asking his three companions from The Lost World— Edward Malone, Lord John Roxton, and Professor Summerlee— to join him at his home outside London, and instructs each of them to 'bring oxygen'.
 During their journey there, they see people's behaviour become excitable and erratic.
 On arrival, they are ushered into a sealed room, along with Challenger and his wife.
 In the course of his research into various phenomena, Challenger has predicted that the Earth is moving into a belt of poisonous ether which, based on its effect on the people of Sumatra earlier in the day, he expects to stifle humanity.
 Challenger seals them in the room with cylinders of oxygen, which he (correctly) believes will counter the effect of the ether.

 The five wait out the Earth's passage through the poison belt as they watch the world outside, human and animal, die and machines run amok.
 (Challenger's servants are left outside the sealed room, and they continue to perform their duties until the ether overtakes them.)
 Finally, the last of the oxygen cylinders are emptied, and they open a window, ready to face death.
 To their surprise, they do not die and conclude the Earth has now passed through the poison belt.
 They journey through the dead countryside in Challenger's car, finally arriving in London.
 They encounter only one survivor, an elderly, bed-ridden woman prescribed oxygen for her health.

-After returning to Challenger's house, they discover that the effect of the ether is temporary, and the world reawakens with no knowledge that they have lost any time at all.
-Eventually, Challenger and his companions manage to convince the world what happened— a task made easier by the tremendous amount of death and destruction caused by runaway machines and fires that took place while the world was asleep—and humanity is shocked into placing a higher value on life.
+After returning to Challenger's house, they discover that the effect of the ether is temporary, with it instead acting like an anaesthetic.
+Everyone who had seemingly died from the poison during the incident awakens with no memory of what had happened.
+Eventually, Challenger and his companions manage to convince the world what happened— a task made easier by the tremendous amount of death and destruction caused by runaway machines and fires that took place while the world was asleep.
+Shocked by what has taken place, humanity places a greater value on life.